 By this point in the year, most people up north are sick of winter, so it's no surprise that March is so popular for Caribbean travel.
-The weather is dependably warm and dry, and the time is right to head to the islands if you have time off from work or school around Easter or Spring Break.
-There will be much to do and many people to do it with at this time of year, the beginning of a noted tourist season throughout the islands.
+The weather is dependably warm and dry, and the time is right to head to the islands if you have a vacation from work or school around Easter or Spring Break.

-For going out, you’ll also want to pack dressier clothes for visiting nice restaurants or clubs -- and bring more formal footwear than just flip-flops and sneakers.
+This is the dry season in the Caribbean, so moisturizer is more important than ever (lip balm, too).
+Light cotton clothing for daytime, and a sweater or sweatshirt for the evening.
+You’ll also want to pack dressier clothes for visiting nice restaurants or clubs—and bring more formal footwear than just flip-flops and sneakers.

 For the ladies, bring along a small pocketbook, to keep track of money, cell phone, etc. without having to drag around your normal-sized purse.
 For gents, always carry your wallet in your front pocket of your slacks if possible, especially in the more busy areas to avoid any possible pickpockets.
 In heavily populated and metropolitan areas, it is always better to take extra safety precautions.